delturge/Ubuntu_16.04.6_LEMP_Installer/README.md

 Notes:
 A. At this time, these scripts are totally raw and untested.
 The gist is there, though.
 B. Certain levels of robust error checking were omitted for brevity.
-C. Configuration file backup and archiving (tar) is feature I left off.
+C. Configuration file backup and archiving (tar), and a menu system are features I left off.
 D. I hope this is the kind of thing you were looking for.
 E. If I only wanted to install things manually, I could have finished long ago (but, where is the fun in that?)
 F. Not finished, but I it definitely will be.
+G  After testing, this will be pretty sweet.
-G. Thanks you for the opportunity.
+H. Thanks you for the opportunity.